-National's Aaron Gilmore - 'leave me out of rogues' gallery'
+National's Aaron Gilmore: 'Leave me out of rogues' gallery of disgraced MPs'

 "I was on the front page of every newspaper and led every television station for a week.

-''Even murderers don't do that.
+"Even murderers don't do that.
 And all I did was call a waiter a dickhead in a bar."

 There was another claim - that he uttered those unforgettable words "don't you know who I am".
 It's a claim he has always denied.